Share

 1. What's the ideal length for a solo podcast episode?

 There's no ideal length of a solo podcast should be.
 The ideal length can vary depending on your content and audience preferences.
 Generally, we will advise that you aim for a length that allows you to cover your topic thoroughly without losing your audience's attention.
-We recommend starting with shorter 15-20 minutes episodes and keep track of retention rates before venturing into longer episodes.
+We recommend starting with shorter 15-20-minute episodes and keeping track of retention rates before venturing into longer episodes.

 2. Do I need expensive equipment to start a solo podcast?